Marion Zioncheck

-Having struggled with his mental health during his term in Congress, Zioncheck committed suicide by autodefenestration in August 1936.
+Having struggled with his mental health during his service in Congress, Zioncheck killed himself by autodefenestration in August 1936.

 Early life

 Zioncheck was born Marjan Antoni Zajaczek in Kęty, Austria-Hungary (now in Poland), the son of Clemens and Frances (née Wlodiga) Zajaccek (later Zioncheck).
 His family immigrated to the United States in 1904, and they settled in Seattle, Washington.
 He attended the University of Washington where in 1927 he became president of the student government (ASUW).

 He also earned a law degree from the University of Washington while earning recognition as a left-wing leader in the Democratic Party and the Washington Commonwealth Federation.
-The Washington Commonwealth Federation would support his election to Congress in the 1932 election.
+The Federation would support his election to Congress in 1932.